Bappy0X/Computer-Aided-Dispatch/docs/analysis.md

 ### Intuitive UI & UX

-I was once told: `User Interface is like a joke; if you must explain it, then it’s bad`.
+I was once told: 'User Interface is like a joke; if you must explain it, then it’s bad'.
 Whilst developing this application I should keep this in mind.
 This will help to ensure that the application will be more complete and ready for the end-user.

 Ideally, we don't want to have to create an in-depth tutorial for the end-user.
 This is slow and confuse some.
 This would also mean that our application is not suitable, as it's not intuitive.
 The user should be able to learn through play, and the interface should be easy to learn - regardless of their prior experience.
 This will help to decrease training costs and ease the minds of clients.